untypequicode/ollama-assist/README.md

-        -c, --clipboard         Copy the response to clipboard -t, --terminal          Display the response in the terminal -sa, --shortcutadd          Add a shortcut for a custom model -sr, --shortcutremove       Remove a shortcut for a custom model
+        -c, --clipboard         Copy the response to clipboard -t, --terminal          Display the response in the terminal -sa, --shortcutadd          Add a shortcut for a custom model -i, --icon              Add a custom icon for a shortcut -sr, --shortcutremove       Remove a shortcut for a custom model
 ```